AntonioRice/cliente-crm/README.md

-# Cliente
+# Cliente.io

 **⚠️ Note: This project has been completed and sold (March 2, 2025).
 This repository showcases the original frontend application I developed.**

-A modern, responsive web application for Cliente - a comprehensive hotel guest management SaaS platform designed specifically for small hotels in South America.
-This frontend provides an intuitive interface for managing guests, reservations, rooms, and hotel operations.
+A robust SaaS platform tailored for boutique hotels in South America, offering intuitive guest, reservation, and room management.
+Built with a responsive, modern frontend and an optimized cloud-based backend to streamline hotel operations.

 ## Features